MatanMalka94/anon-files-api/README.md

 # anon-files-api
 ### AnonFiles Unofficial API
-This unofficial Nodejs API was created to make uploading and downloading files from &lt;anonfiles.com> simple and effective for programming in Nodejs.
+This unofficial JavaScript API was created to make uploading and downloading files from &lt;anonfiles.com> simple and effective for programming in JavaScript.
 The goal of the project is to create an intuitive library for anonymous file sharing.

 ### Installing